vippsas/vipps-ecom-api/vipps-ecom-api.md

 When a user is directed to the `url` from initiate payment, they will either be taken to Vipps or to the Vipps landing page:

 - In a mobile browser, the Vipps app will automatically be opened with app-switch.
-- In a desktop browser, the landing page will prompt the user for the phone number (the number may also be pre-filled, ssubee below).
+- In a desktop browser, the landing page will prompt the user for the phone number (the number may also be pre-filled, see below).
   The user enters or confirms the phone number.
 Then on their phone, the user gets a push notification and Vipps then prompts for confirmation.

 The Vipps landing page is mandatory, and provides a consistent and recognizable user experience,